TNOCS/csWeb-rules/README.md

 // Set property
 In assets.car set property speed = '30 km/h', sireneOn = true
-Set property isVisible = true,          // It is assumed there is an active layer, e.g. it was preceded by a Select layers.layerID
+Set property isVisible = true,          // Stll applies to assets.car.
+It is further assumed there is an active layer, e.g. it was preceded by a Select layers.layerID

 // Send rules
 Send email emails.hello from users.alice to users.bob, users.carol